-True thickness of this zone is unknown at present, but based on shear foliations (70-75° to core axis) it is believed that the intersections are 90-95% true width.
+True thickness of this zone is unknown at present, but based on shear foliations ($70-75^{\circ}$ to core axis) it is believed that the intersections are 90-95% true width.
 Depth from surface for this intersection is approximately 240 vertical meters.

-The assay results from NB95-16 hole confirm the important potential of the Barney Shear located on the Northbelt property.
+The assay results from NB95-16 hole confirm the important potential of the Barney Lake Shear Corridor, which is widely recognized in industry publications and historic reports to be the northern continuation of the gold mineralized shear system that hosted the past-producing Con (5.5 Moz) and Giant (7.6 Moz) gold mines in Yellowknife.
 The Barney Shear has been delineated by previous workers over a strike length of 4.5 km, and has been drill tested over 600 m of strike length.
-As follow-up, TerraX has just completed re-logging and re-sampling drill hole NB96-04, which was drilled 60 m to the north of NB95-16, and appears to have intersected the same mineralized system.
-Assay results are pending.
+As follow-up, TerraX re-logged and re-sampled drill holes NB96-04 and NB96-02, both of which were drilled by Nebex Resources Ltd. in 1996 to continue testing the Barney Lake Shear Corridor.
+Assays were interpreted and released in November, 2013